 On November 19, 2021, Telesat Corporation adopted an omnibus long-term incentive plan ("Omnibus Plan").
-The Omnibus Plan allows for a variety of equity-based awards including stock options, RSUs, performance share units and deferred share units.
+The Omnibus Plan allows for a variety of equity-based awards including stock options, RSUs, PSUs and DSUs.
 The stock options, RSUs, PSUs and DSUs are collectively referred to as "Award".
 Each Award will represent the right to receive Public Shares or, in the case of PSUs, RSUs or DSUs, Public Shares or cash, in accordance with the terms of the Omnibus Plan.